SEP-Summer-Resit/Imperative/README.md

 ## Architecture Diagram ##
 ![Architecture Diagram](architecture.diagram)

+* First the code is written on the developer machines
+* It is then tested using the integration testing clients
+* Then the code is pushed to github from the developer machines
+* The lab deployment machines pull the code from the github repo and the game server software is then run on those machines
+* The end user clients then interact with the server software to play the game

 ## Building the project

 You can compile all of the source code in the project (which is located in `src/main/java`) using the following command: